raipc/atsd-api-python/README.md

 ### Querying Series

-When querying series from the database, you need to pass the following filters to the `SeriesService`:
+To query series from the database pass the following filters to the `SeriesService`:

 - [`SeriesFilter`](./atsd_client/models/_data_queries.py#L267) requires specifying the metric name.
 You can also include data type (history or forecast), series tags, and other parameters.
 - [`EntityFilter`](./atsd_client/models/_data_queries.py#L126) can be set by providing entity name, names of multiple entities, or the name of the entity group or entity expression.